-The following courses make upcore courses: Language Arts, Science, Social Studies, and Math.
-For grade levels 6-12, pupils are promoted to the next grade level if they successfully complete four units of work.
+The following courses make up the middle school core courses: Language Arts, Science, Social Studies, and Math.
+For grade levels 6, 7, and 8, pupils are promoted to the next grade level if they successfully complete four units of work.
 At least three units must be in the core subjects listed above.